 Looking for things to do in Tokyo?
 Come check out arguably Tokyo's most popular street - Takeshita Street, in Harajuku.
-Takeshita Streets draws in thousands of people per day being solely a pedestrian shopping street lined with fashion boutiques, cafes and restaurants.
+Takeshita Street draws in thousands of people per day being solely a pedestrian shopping street lined with fashion boutiques, cafes and restaurants.
 Head here first to kick off your Harajuku adventure!

 Takeshita Street is located directly across from the exit of JR Harajuku Station.
 Super popular popular with teenagers, students on school trips, and adults alike, Takeshita Street has become somewhat of an icon for Harajuku.

 The shops tend to be more on the funkier side and sell everything from souvenirs, clothes, collectibles, to Japanese idol posters, cute toys, and prototype items.
-Another reason to come here is for amazing blend of food the street has to offer!
+Another reason to come here is for the amazing blend of food the street has to offer!

 What's on the street?

 As you walk across the street to the main entrance make sure you take the obligatory selfie in front of the sign with the big moving crowd in the background!

 The first thing you might notice is the Cat Cafe on the left of you.
 You can see a few of the cute critters jumping and playing around the window!